Piper Sandler Lowers Apple (NASDAQ:AAPL) Price Target to $190.00

-Apple (NASDAQ:AAPL – Free Report) had its price target trimmed by Piper Sandler from $205.00 to $190.00 in a research note issued to investors on Friday, Marketbeat.com reports.
-The firm currently has a neutral rating on the iPhone maker’s stock.
+Apple (NASDAQ:AAPL – Free Report) had its price target decreased by Piper Sandler from $205.00 to $190.00 in a research report report published on Friday morning, MarketBeat.com reports.
+Piper Sandler currently has a neutral rating on the iPhone maker’s stock.

-A number of other equities analysts have also recently weighed in on AAPL.
-Needham & Company LLC reissued a buy rating and issued a $220.00 price target on shares of Apple in a report on Friday.
-Tigress Financial upped their target price on shares of Apple from $225.00 to $240.00 and gave the company a strong-buy rating in a report on Thursday, November 16th.
-Robert W. Baird raised their price target on shares of Apple from $186.00 to $200.00 and gave the stock an outperform rating in a research note on Monday, January 29th.
-Oppenheimer cut their price objective on shares of Apple from $220.00 to $200.00 and set an outperform rating for the company in a research report on Monday, October 30th.
-Finally, Sanford C. Bernstein restated a market perform rating and set a $195.00 target price on shares of Apple in a research report on Monday, October 9th.
-One research analyst has rated the stock with a sell rating, eleven have assigned a hold rating, twenty-one have assigned a buy rating and one has assigned a strong buy rating to the company.
-According to MarketBeat, the stock presently has an average rating of Moderate Buy and an average target price of $205.72.
+A number of other research firms also recently weighed in on AAPL.
+StockNews.com started coverage on Apple in a report on Thursday, October 5th.
+They set a hold rating for the company.
+Tigress Financial upped their target price on Apple from $225.00 to $240.00 and gave the company a strong-buy rating in a report on Thursday, November 16th.
+Redburn Atlantic cut Apple from a buy rating to a neutral rating and set a $200.00 price target on the stock. in a report on Wednesday, January 10th.
+Jefferies Financial Group lowered their target price on Apple from $220.00 to $195.00 and set a buy rating on the stock in a research report on Tuesday, October 31st.
+Finally, Morgan Stanley upped their target price on Apple from $210.00 to $220.00 and gave the stock an overweight rating in a research report on Friday, December 8th.
+One analyst has rated the stock with a sell rating, eleven have assigned a hold rating, twenty-one have given a buy rating and one has issued a strong buy rating to the company.
+Based on data from MarketBeat.com, the stock currently has a consensus rating of Moderate Buy and an average target price of $205.72.

-Apple (NASDAQ:AAPL – Get Free Report) last released its quarterly earnings data on Thursday, February 1st.
-The iPhone maker reported $2.18 EPS for the quarter, topping the consensus estimate of $2.09 by $0.09.
-Apple had a net margin of 26.16% and a return on equity of 164.02%.
-The business had revenue of $119.60 billion for the quarter, compared to analyst estimates of $117.99 billion.
-During the same period in the previous year, the firm earned $1.88 EPS.
-The business’s revenue for the quarter was up 2.1% compared to the same quarter last year.
-On average, equities research analysts predict that Apple will post 6.57 EPS for the current fiscal year.
+Apple (NASDAQ:AAPL – Get Free Report) last posted its quarterly earnings data on Thursday, February 1st.
+The iPhone maker reported $2.18 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $2.09 by $0.09.
+Apple had a net margin of 26.16% and a return on equity of 156.04%.
+The company had revenue of $119.60 billion for the quarter, compared to the consensus estimate of $117.99 billion.
+During the same period last year, the company earned $1.88 earnings per share.
+The firm’s revenue was up 2.1% compared to the same quarter last year.
+Equities analysts expect that Apple will post 6.57 EPS for the current year.

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, February 15th.
-Investors of record on Monday, February 12th will be given a dividend of $0.24 per share.
-The ex-dividend date is Friday, February 9th.
-This represents a $0.96 dividend on an annualized basis and a yield of 0.52%.
-Apple’s dividend payout ratio (DPR) is 14.95%.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, February 15th.
+Shareholders of record on Monday, February 12th will be issued a dividend of $0.24 per share.
+This represents a $0.96 annualized dividend and a dividend yield of 0.51%.
+The ex-dividend date of this dividend is Friday, February 9th.
+Apple’s payout ratio is 14.95%.

 Insider Buying and Selling

-In related news, insider Chris Kondo sold 4,806 shares of the company’s stock in a transaction on Friday, November 10th.
-The shares were sold at an average price of $184.04, for a total transaction of $884,496.24.
-Following the completion of the sale, the insider now directly owns 34,687 shares of the company’s stock, valued at approximately $6,383,795.48.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-In other Apple news, SVP Katherine L. Adams sold 123,448 shares of Apple stock in a transaction that occurred on Friday, November 17th.
-The stock was sold at an average price of $188.79, for a total transaction of $23,305,747.92.
-Following the sale, the senior vice president now directly owns 293,266 shares in the company, valued at approximately $55,365,688.14.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, insider Chris Kondo sold 4,806 shares of Apple stock in a transaction that occurred on Friday, November 10th.
-The stock was sold at an average price of $184.04, for a total value of $884,496.24.
-Following the sale, the insider now owns 34,687 shares in the company, valued at $6,383,795.48.
+In related news, insider Chris Kondo sold 5,513 shares of the firm’s stock in a transaction dated Wednesday, November 29th.
+The stock was sold at an average price of $192.00, for a total transaction of $1,058,496.00.
+Following the transaction, the insider now owns 29,174 shares of the company’s stock, valued at $5,601,408.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+In other news, insider Chris Kondo sold 5,513 shares of the company’s stock in a transaction on Wednesday, November 29th.
+The stock was sold at an average price of $192.00, for a total transaction of $1,058,496.00.
+Following the completion of the sale, the insider now directly owns 29,174 shares in the company, valued at approximately $5,601,408.
+The transaction was disclosed in a legal filing with the SEC, which is available at this link.
+Also, SVP Katherine L. Adams sold 123,448 shares of the company’s stock in a transaction dated Friday, November 17th.
+The shares were sold at an average price of $188.79, for a total transaction of $23,305,747.92.
+Following the completion of the transaction, the senior vice president now directly owns 293,266 shares of the company’s stock, valued at $55,365,688.14.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 133,767 shares of company stock valued at $25,248,740.
-Company insiders own 0.06% of the company’s stock.
+Insiders have sold a total of 133,767 shares of company stock valued at $25,248,740 over the last quarter.
+0.06% of the stock is currently owned by insiders.

 Institutional Investors Weigh In On Apple